cmfunderburk/vmt-dev/docs/BIGGEST_PICTURE/vision_and_architecture.md

 - When do bilateral negotiations yield uniform exchange ratios?
 - Under what conditions does decentralized exchange approximate Walrasian equilibrium?
 - How do spatial patterns, information frictions, and bargaining power affect market formation?

-This is not merely a pedagogical reframing—it's a **research program** investigating the microfoundations of market institutions.

 ---